(photo cred: eric moniz)

 To put the world in order, we must first put the nation in order; to put the nation in order, we must first put the family in order; to put the family in order; we must first cultivate our personal life; we must first set our hearts right.

-So, after a few epiphanies, expedited by the yoga, I dropped my Master's degree.
+So, after a few epiphanies, expedited by the yoga, I dropped the Master's degree.
 I realized I was doing it for the wrong reasons.
-I then signed up for the next teacher training to steep myself in the answer, or at least a path to the answers I was seeking.
-Rather than just read, write or talk about it, I wanted to do it, feel it and know it in my heart.
+I then signed up for the next teacher training.
+Rather than just read, write or talk about it, I wanted to do it, feel it and know it in my heart and cells.
+Within days I was offered a full-time job teaching at the studio.

 I completed the 9-week Bikram Yoga teacher training in LA later that year (2005) and that became my full time career for over a decade where I taught thousands of classes and students while deepening my own practice.

-Jumping back to memories of undergrad, after a summer of tree planting, I became a forest firefighter for a couple of seasons in northern Ontario which satisfied my yearning to ride in a helicopter, wear a snazzy jumpsuit with my last name on a badge, operate heavy equipment and fight fires.
+As a random aside, during undergrad, after a summer of tree planting, I became a forest firefighter for a couple of seasons in northern Ontario.
+This satisfied my yearning to ride in a helicopter, wear a snazzy jumpsuit with my last name on a badge, operate heavy equipment and fight fires.
+But what's most significant is the way it came about.
+It was so full of synchronicity that it remains a personal anchor, along with how my yoga career came to be, for understanding how thoughts become things and recognizing that touch of magic when people, circumstances and events orchestrate in truly incredible ways to fulfill a desire.

 From snorkelling in the Caribbean to driving a Jeep through literal rivers, exploring caves, sierras and glaciers, to careening down mountains on a bike, even being on a chartered flight that landed in a corn field (because it was too foggy and the plane didn't have radar!), I sought adventure, growth and creating connections.
-And, after years of exciting exploits, and serendipitous, synchronous seeming coincidences (but we-know-there's-something-more-going-on occurrences), I started to take a more consistent and focused journey inward.
-There's seemingly not as much to describe on this trajectory, in the beginning.
-But there's as much to feel, and just as much, if not more, to explore.
-And eventually, I started to find, and am continuing to find, that the deliberate exploration of how thoughts influence what comes, how the inner affects the outer, is my most incredible journey yet.
+And, after years of exciting exploits and serendipitous coincidences, I started to take a more consistent and focused journey inward.
+I wanted to feel better more of the time, not be so reactive to conditions I couldn't control and understand what those synchronicities were about.

-After a couple years of teaching, I decided to go to the clinically-studied Hoffman Quadrinity Process in Napa Valley, "a week-long residential and personal growth retreat that helps participants identify negative behaviors, moods and ways of thinking that developed unconsciously and were conditioned in childhood".
-The process was an incomparable experience that changed me at a neurological level (still to this day) and gave me unprecedented insight into my self.
+Fast forward to 2007, I decided to go to the clinically-studied Hoffman Quadrinity Process in Napa Valley.
+The Process is "a week-long residential and personal growth retreat that helps participants identify negative behaviours, moods and ways of thinking that developed unconsciously and were conditioned in childhood".
+It was an incomparable experience that changed me at a neurological level and gave me unprecedented insight into my self.

-The path since has been an amazing venture of even more growth, more contrast, more joy, more consolidating what I've learned, and more consciously putting it all into practice.
-This was always my dream back in Japan - I wanted this day with everything I had.
-It's so incredible to be on this side of that desire, truly living the dream.
+My dream back in Japan was to be happy and to know how I got that way.
+I wanted it with everything I had and it's so incredible to be on this side of that desire, truly living the dream.
 A place I didn't know how I'd get to but always knew was possible.
-A stable, content, appreciative, joyful place where I'm genuinely excited for what's next, and that I know how to maintain by virtue of my perspective, my internal compass, and an understanding of how thoughts become things.
+A stable, content, appreciative, joyful place where there's always more to learn and contrast to spur growth.
+A place where I'm genuinely excited for what's next by virtue of my broadening perspective, internal compass, and an understanding of the power of emotion and how thoughts become things.

 The road has been an ever-evolving mosaic of academic study, intensive training, international adventure, practical teaching experience and consistent, inquisitive immersion at the intersection of mind, body, emotion and spirit, and I'm so excited to continue expanding in this exhilarating way, and to teach others along the way.